linkeddata/dokieli/README.md

 and provides features and interactions for scholarly communication.

-dokieli's architecture is progressively enhanced such that articles are accessible anywhere from a Line Mode Browser to Firefox Nightly.
+dokieli's architecture is progressively enhanced such that articles are accessible anywhere from a text-browser to Firefox Nightly.
 Articles and annotations can be `curl`ed and dereferenced to get the complete content in HTML and RDF.
 Articles can be authored both online and offline.